courselabs/kubernetes/labs/services/README.md

 ___
 ## Cleanup

-Every YAML spec for this lab adds a label `k8sfun.courselabs.co=services` that makes it super easy to clean up, by deleting all those resources:
+Every YAML spec for this lab adds a label `k8sfun.courselabs.co=services` .

+That makes it super easy to clean up, by deleting all those resources:

 ```
 kubectl delete pod,svc -l k8sfun.courselabs.co=services